mathigon/textbooks/content/graph-theory/content.md

 Any (finite) graph can be constructed by starting with one vertex and adding more vertices one by one.
 We have shown that, whichever way we add new vertices, Euler’s equation is valid.
-Therefore it is valid for all graphs.
+Therefore, it is valid for all graphs.

 The process we have used is called __mathematical induction__.
 It is a very useful technique for proving results in infinitely many cases, simply by